dsccommunity/ActiveDirectoryDsc/Tests/Unit/Stubs/README.md

 ```

 Some types that is referenced by the code is not automatically create with
 the cmdlet `New-StubModule`.
-These classes should be copied into the ActiveDirectory
+Run the following, then the stub classes that
-stub module that was generated above, inside the namespace
+are outputted should be copied into the ActiveDirectory stub module that
-`Microsoft.ActiveDirectory.Management`.
+was generated above, inside the namespace `Microsoft.ActiveDirectory.Management`.

 ```powershell
 Import-Module ActiveDirectory